 Hi, my name is Shannon Lahey.
-I’m a registered Associate Marriage Family Therapist.
-I completed the graduate program at California Lutheran University in 2019, earning a Master’s of Science degree in Counseling Psychology, emphasizing in Marriage and Family Therapy.
-I also have a Bachelor of Arts degree in Psychology from California Lutheran University.
+I’m a Licensed Marriage Family Therapist.
+I have a Bachelor of Arts degree in Psychology from California Lutheran University, and a Master’s of Science degree in Counseling Psychology, emphasizing in Marriage and Family Therapy from California Lutheran University.

-During my time as a trainee therapist, I counseled individual adults, children, couples and families.
+As a therapist, I’ve counseled individual adults, children, couples and families.
 I have experience counseling those with various socioeconomic statuses, cultural backgrounds, religious beliefs, and LGBTQ+ identification.
-Much of my work as a trainee revolved around themes such as anxiety, depression, low self-esteem, co-dependency, and grief.
+Much of my work has revolved around themes such as anxiety, depression, low self-esteem, identity exploration, grief and trauma.

 I believe the therapeutic process is vulnerable and because of that, it should be handled with genuineness, gentleness, and respect.
 I strive to create a safe, comfortable environment for clients, without fear of judgment.
-I believe learning new coping skills, acknowledging or facing a problem, or openly discussing feelings and emotions can be extremely daunting.
-This is why my approach as a therapist is to meet the client where they’re at, come alongside them, and travel the journey of therapy together.
-My goal is always to instill hope in my clients and give them enough “tools in their toolbox” to feel a sense of peace, relief from their symptoms, and confidence in themselves to approach and overcome any obstacles or challenges they may face in the future.
+I believe learning new coping skills, acknowledging a problem, or openly discussing emotions can be extremely daunting.
+This is why my approach as a therapist is to meet the client where they’re at and come alongside them during the therapy process.
+My goal is always to instill hope in my clients and give them enough coping skills to feel a sense of peace, relief from their symptoms, and confidence in themselves to approach and overcome any obstacles or challenges they may face in the future.